-- A Prefix Information Option with a prefix derived from the prefix acquired under IA_PD in Section 8.3 and both the ICMPv6 options 'flags' L-Bit (On-link) bit and A-Bit (Autonomous) bit set to 1, - Preferred and Valid lifetimes in the Prefix Information Option set equal to or less than the Preferred and Valid lifetimes communicated in the IA-PD option received on the Operator-Facing Interface.
-This requirement ensures prefix lifetime synchronization between the eRouter aggregate prefix and the prefix/es assigned to each Customer-Facing Interface.
+- A Prefix Information Option with a prefix derived from the prefix acquired under IA_PD in Section 8.3 and both the ICMPv6 options 'flags' L-Bit (On-link) bit and A-Bit (Autonomous) bit set to 1, - Preferred lifetimes in the Prefix Information Option set equal to or less than the Preferred lifetime communicated in the IA_PD option received on the Operator-Facing Interface.
+This requirement ensures prefix lifetime synchronization between the eRouter aggregate prefix and the prefix/es assigned to each CustomerFacing Interface.